digithree/readable-only-web/README.md

 The only form elements allowed are the search and go to URL bars that appear on this page and are added to the search page results at the top.

+#### Bonus points

+* retro WWW feel
+* looks great in Lynx terminal browser

 ### Why was this made?

 It's clear that web pages have lost the run of themselves, and browsers have failed to step in decisively.
-All major browsers (yes, even "privacy first" Firefox) are implicitly committed to facilitating any number of tracking methods _on your machine_ by supporting current web conventions..
+All major browsers (yes, even "privacy first" Firefox) are implicitly committed to facilitating any number of tracking methods _on your machine_ by supporting current web conventions.
 See below for a summary of some examples of what ROW blocks.

 We need to get to a web where acceptance of the advertisers bottom line is not traded in for providing rich media experiences and modern functionality.
 Every time you are forced to accept cookies just to use a site (or have given up in the fact of the new pop up epidemic and just accept everything, as I imagine many do) you are given a false choice.
 ROW is an experiment in rejecting that false choice.
 It also protects you against the powerful and useful, but ultimately ungoverned power of the JavaScript engine, which is most often not a choice at all.